YasirHasn9/build-node-api/README.md

 Imagine, we want to take a look at all the users in our database

+### GET

+get enables us to request a data from the server

 ```js
 server.get("/users", (req, res) => {
   res.status(200).send([{ name: "Jon" }, { name: "Doe" }]);